 Does Google change meta descriptions?

-However, it’s still important to write your own meta descriptions and not rely on Google to grab the right content from your page every single time it comes up in search results.
-When Google does use your custom meta description, you have much more control over how your content is presented to potential visitors.
+That said, writing your own meta descriptions still matters.
+When Google does use your custom version, you have much more control over how your content is presented to potential visitors.

 How to Write Meta Descriptions That Drive Clicks